fslev/cucumber-jutils/Readme.md

     String actual = "some dummy text";
     cucumbers.compare(expected, actual); //comparison passes
     ```

-* By default, when comparing two Java objects, all compare mechanisms from above are invoked in same order, until one comparison passes.
-  If not, the *equals()* method is used as a last compare mechanism.

 ## 2. State-sharing mechanism
 The state sharing mechanism uses the power of **guice**, **cucumber-guice** and Cucumber **custom** expressions.